cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 ### Make sure embedded Ansible role is enabled and running

-Before we start, we want to make sure the embedded Ansible role is enabled and running.
+Before we continue, we want to make sure the embedded Ansible role is enabled and running.

-1. Log into your CloudForms Appliance

 1. Click on your user name on the top right and click on ***Configuration***